exercism/julia/exercises/practice/perceptron/.docs/introduction.md

 # Introduction
+**Note: This is quite a _mathsy_ exercise.
+If you don't enjoy solving maths-based exercises, maybe skip this one.
+But if you do, you'll enjoy this.**
 ### Perceptron
 [Perceptron](https://en.wikipedia.org/wiki/Perceptron) is one of the oldest and bestestly named machine learning algorithms out there.
 Since it is also quite simple to implement, it's a favorite place to start a machine learning journey.
 Perceptron is what is known as a linear classifier, which means that, if we have two labled classes of objects, for example in 2D space, it will search for a line that can be drawn to separate them.
 If such a line exists, Perceptron is guaranteed to find one.
 See Perceptron in action separating black and white dots below!